DevOpsAndMore/DevOpsAndMore/README.md

 14. Service mesh
 15. Job interview.
 Q/A. Methodologies
 16. Deployment software and methodologies
+17. Code Analyzers(SonarQube,Xray)
-17. Troubleshooting(methodologies, log parsing in microservice architecture, profiling and so on)
+18. Troubleshooting(methodologies, log parsing in microservice architecture, profiling and so on)

 ![DevOps-tools-2021](DevOps-tools-2021.png)
 1. [Top 25 devops tools that you need to know](https://www.opsera.io/blog/top-25-devops-tools-that-you-need-to-know)